 The harp is our national symbol and we are proud that it holds a special place in people’s hearts.
 Cruit Éireann, Harp Ireland’s mission aims to raise awareness of this more than one thousand-year-old harp tradition, share its repertoire and make sure that we celebrate it at every opportunity.

-Therefore, our National Harp Day initiative sets out to promote the harp, make it more accessible, encourage more people to learn it, and attract new audiences to experience its music.
+Therefore, our Harp Day initiative sets out to promote the harp, make it more accessible, encourage more people to learn it, and attract new audiences to experience its music.
 It is an ideal chance for it to be played and heard in all corners of Ireland, and farther afield.

-National Harp Day 2019 took place in October offering concerts, pop-up sessions, workshops, talks and a variety of imaginative events that celebrated the harp and harpers all around Ireland.
+National Harp Day 2019 took place on 19th October offering concerts, pop-up sessions, workshops, talks and a variety of imaginative events that celebrated the harp and harpers all around Ireland.
 The event is continuing to grow as is the number of performers and harp enthusiasts who came from near and far to enjoy the fruits of a wonderful day of music-making.

 National Harp Day 2018